 The country’s main language is French, and your LLC has to keep its books in French at the company’s registered office.
 If you don’t have an employee who speaks French, you’ll need to hire a local accountant, consultant, or translator.
 Then, appoint an auditor who will look at all your financial statements before submitting them to the local tax authorities.

-Benefits of the Niger Subsidiary Setup Process
+Benefits of Setting Up a Niger Subsidiary

 Once you finally incorporate, you’re ready to run your company in Niger.
 Your LLC will also help your parent company and subsidiary operate with a degree of protection.
 Your parent company won’t have to worry about any litigation from the subsidiary, and your subsidiary will be free to choose how it should operate in Niger.